-&lt;sup>97 Please note that the list is not exhaustive.
+&lt;sup>98Please note that the list is not exhaustive.

-- persons authorized to make decisions on the organization and conduct of public tenders - persons responsible for the selection and implementation of projects financed by the state budget or the National Fund of Kazakhstan
+Persons responsible for the selection and implementation of projects financed by the state budget or the Kazakhstan National Fund

-Accordingly, the provision of benefits to the above officials is generally prohibited in Kazakhstan and it may amount to a criminal or administrative offense if the benefits were provided in exchange for or in connection with the state functions of the relevant officials.
+Accordingly, the provision of benefits to the above officials is generally prohibited in Kazakhstan, and it may amount to a criminal or administrative offense if the benefits were provided in exchange for or in connection with the state functions of the relevant officials.

-In Kazakhstan, criminal or administrative liability may apply irrespective of whether the relevant bribe-giver is a local or foreign entity.
+In Kazakhstan, criminal or administrative liability may apply irrespective of whether the relevant bribegiver is a local or foreign entity.